How to create an accessibility statement

 So how do I create such an accessibility statement?

-The easiest way is to use the free generator from e-recht24!
-It asks you all the important questions and even shows you what information is optional and what is not.
-Click here for the free accessibility statement generator (German).
+The easiest way is to use the free generator from W3C! .
+Click here for the free accessibility statement generator.

-Screenshot from the homepage of the free accessibility statement generator from eRecht24
+Screenshot from the homepage of the free accessibility statement generator from W3C

 Am I required to create an accessibility statement?